 Supporting you at home.

-Palliative care is for patients with serious advanced illness who are not on hospice, but who need care in their home to manage pain or symptoms.
-We also provide palliative care to patients who need help transitioning home after a stay in the hospital.
-And our Palliative Care for Dementia program cares for people living with all stages of the disease and provides support to their caregivers.
+Supportive care is for patients with serious advanced illness who are not on hospice.
+Our team of medical professionals collaborates with your physician to provide services in the comfort of home.
+It is also referred to as "palliative care."
+We explain medications and disease progression, coordinate care with specialists, refer to community resources and assist with medical directives.
+We also provide supportive/palliative care to patients who need help transitioning home after a stay in the hospital.
+And our Supportive Care for Dementia program cares for people living with all stages and all types of the disease, while providing support to their caregivers.
 Our goal is to help you achieve the best quality of life possible.

-We also offer specialized care for those with breathing difficulties.
-Our Pulmonary Resource Program creates an individualized treatment plan to meet the medical and emotional needs of patients and their caregivers.
+Our Pulmonary Resource Program offers specialized care for those with breathing difficulties by creating an individualized treatment plan to meet the medical and emotional needs of patients and their caregivers.

-Our innovative and compassionate palliative care programs have won national recognition from the American Hospital Association, which recently honored Hospice of the Valley with the prestigious Circle of Life Award.
+These innovative and compassionate supportive care programs have won national recognition from the American Hospital Association, which honored Hospice of the Valley with the prestigious Circle of Life Award.
 Learn more here.

-Our care team works with many insurance plans that want to provide their sickest patients with home-based palliative care.
+Our care team works with many insurance plans that want to provide their sickest patients with home-based supportive care.
 Private pay also available.
-Palliative care improves quality of life for patients and supports family caregivers.
+This kind of care improves quality of life for patients and supports family caregivers.
 It also reduces costs and frequency of emergency room visits.
 Call (602) 212-3000.

 This program is for people with late-stage serious disease who may be getting aggressive treatment and want home-based education and care.
 Our social worker comes to your home to connect you with community resources and help you navigate the complex healthcare system.
 We understand how difficult it is to manage chronic illness.
 There is no charge for this service.
 Call for an appointment: (602) 212-3000.

 Family caregivers often feel overwhelmed, anxious and isolated while they are caring for a person with dementia.
 They want to keep their loved one at home for as long as possible, but wonder how to make it all work.
-Support can be provided through the Palliative Care for Dementia program, which is funded through private payment from the patient/family and by grants.
+We can help with our in-home Supportive Care for Dementia program, which is provided at no cost to families thanks to a federal grant.
 Call (602) 636-6363 or email DementiaCare@azphc.org.

 When getting to the doctor's office is a problem due to age, illness or mobility, we bring the doctor to you.
-Geriatric Solutions is now part of Hospice of the Valley.
+Geriatric Solutions provides personalized, in-home primary care.
 Physicians and nurse practitioners make house calls so you can stay in the comfort of your own home.
 Covered by most insurance plans.
 Call (602) 954-0444.